Souheil-Yazji/ReferOn/docs/master-document.md

 3. ReferOn summarizes the latest relevant chart history.
 4. AI predicts the likely specialty and explains why.
 5. ReferOn drafts a referral letter/package.
-6. ReferOn displays nearby available specialists on a map/list.
+6. ReferOn displays and proposes nearby available specialists on a map list.
 7. The physician selects a specialist and sees a ready-to-send referral preview.

 ### 3.3 POC Success Criteria